theholyghost2/racul/README.md

 # racul

+Synopsis :
 	A scheme language piece for the raku compiler

+racul features a scheme compiler and interpreter (REPL) with a once bootstrappable command for use in the raku compiler.